 by Matt Mattson

-[Matt was asked to deliver the sermon at his local church this week.
+[Matt was asked to deliver the sermon at his local church this week – here’s the video of the sermon.
 As an exercise in preparation, he wrote this blog.
 The Social Excellence Project (and Matt) appreciates, learns from, and uplifts all spiritual traditions — we’d love to talk about the intersection of faith and human connection in your life.]

 Is Social Excellence taught in The Bible?

 That’s a big question that requires the guidance of actual biblical scholars to adequately tackle.
 But, I’ll look at the surface level of what I understand of the bible and see what I can find.